 La Poichichade – Provençal Chickpea Spread

-Thanks to Valérie for the recipe.
+Thanks to my friend, Valérie for the recipe.
 Please do use dried chickpeas and not the ones in tins: believe me, the taste is completely different.
 The hardest part is just remembering to soak them in advance!

 Pre-soaking time: 12 hours (or overnight)